 3.3.3 Viewing an Applicant's Status

-From the menu located on the left hand side, select “SACA Review”.
+From the menu located on the left-hand side, select “SACA Review”.
 Locate the name of the applicant of interest.
-The applicant's status will appear in the column entitled “App Status”.
+The applicant's status will appear in the column entitled “Status/Labels”.